 I moved into treasury roles and then into selling financial systems for a large software company.
 This last role allowed me to travel to Africa where she was responsible for implementing a new financial system for the Government of Sierra Leone in 1998-1999.
 This was a pivotal moment for me as I witnessed another level of poverty.
 Although my childhood had been traumatic, I always had a roof over my head and food, although sparse at times.
 In Sierra Leone, a civil war was raging violently at this time, and there were literally people starving and many people injured and maimed by the rebel soldiers.
 I realised, whilst working with the ministers in Sierra Leone, that although huge amounts of aid were being sent into the country, very little was reaching the masses, and vowed to myself that she would help in my own small way, if and when I was able.

-Being a change-maker, I felt something had to be done to shake up the industry and help make sustainable sportswear easier to find, whilst helping bring visibility to many brands doing such exciting things.
-So Chief and Turtle was born.
+My care for the environment has raised my awareness of the limited accessibility for easy-to-find, sustainable activewear.
+Being a change-maker, I felt something had to be done to shake up the industry and help make sustainable sportswear easier to find, whilst helping to increase visibility of many brands doing exciting things in the sustainable field.
+So, Chief and Turtle was born.

-Chief and Turtle launched in April 2022 and can be found at https://chiefandturtle.co.uk/
+Chief and Turtle launched in April 2022 and can be found at https://www.knowtheorigin.com/